fp7mplane/components/tstat/README.md

 ## Run Tstat

-Tstat requires at least sudoer priviledges to run.
+Tstat requires at least sudoer privileges to run.
 Here is an example of how to launch it:

 ```
 $ sudo tstat -l -i eth0 -s tstat_output_logs -T tstat-conf/runtime.conf -R tstat-conf/rrd.conf -r /rrdfiles/